winterji/kiv-psi-1/README.md

-# kiv-psi-1
-Assessment 1 of KIV/PSI at FAV ZCU.
+# Assessment 1 of KIV/PSI at FAV ZCU
+Author: Jiri Winter

+## How to run the server
+Server is a python application, so only python 3 is necessary to run it.
+Server can be launched by the **run.sh** script.